 Never fire a coil without first confirming the ohm resistance on an ohm reader or multimeter.
 You can't just rely on a coil wrapping calculator or somebody's recommendations, there's too much chance for human error.
 The smallest error can be catastrophic.
 Even seasoned veterans always check the resistance of their coils on a meter to make sure they are safe.

-To find out what current (amps) the coil will pull from the battery, you use an Ohms Law Calculator.
+2) To find out what current (amps) the coil will pull from the battery in a mechanical mod, you use an Ohms Law Calculator.

 You have the resistance of the coil (what you measured with your ohm meter) and the voltage (always use 4.2 volts of a fully charged battery), so type those figures into the calculator and then click calculate.
 The current is the amps that coil will draw from the battery.
 Now compare the coil amp draw to your battery's amp limit.
 Are they compatible?
 Not so hard, right?